-skilled Men in some essential or occupations who got called up for service could appeal for exemption against their call up to a local Military Service Tribunal.
-Reasons for exemption included serious family commitments, health or handicap or in an essential occupation, being already doing important war work, or for moral or religious reasons.
+Men in some essential or skilled occupations who got called up for service could appeal for exemption against their call up to a local Military Tribunal.
+Service Reasons exemption included serious family commitments, health or handicap or occupation, in an essential already doing important war work, or for moral or religious reasons.
 The last group became known as Conscientious Objectors.
-Some of these men served bravely as unarmed medics and stretcher bearers bringing in the wounded while under fire etc.
+Some of these men served medics bravely as unarmed and bringing stretcher bearers in the wounded while under fire etc.